Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Results

 \subsection{Pixel response to ultrafast exposure}

-We obtained single-shot ultrafast exposures of the defocused electron beam under photocathode UV-excitation conditions that exposed the detector to electron dose conditions of $10^{-3}$ to 10 at 1\,kHz pulse repetition rate.
-Typical single-pixel count distributions obtained under low (0.16\,EPP), medium (1.04\,EPP) and high (7.6\,EPP) average count rates acquired in normal and retrigger mode are shown in Fig.~\ref{fig:counts_vs_current}.
-At 0.16\,EPP typical pixel-count distributions are in quantitative agreement with the Poisson distribution for $k=0$ and $k=1$ in both modes (shown in Fig.~\ref{fig:counts_vs_current}\,a,d), but in disagreement for $k=2$ count events.
-Of the 2,000 single-shot frames processed, zero two-count events are registered in normal mode and only two registered in retrigger mode.
-Fifteen two-count frames are expected.
-Since normal-mode operation registers only a single count regardless of the number of electrons striking a pixel in a shot, zero two-counts are expected.
-Further, the $k=1$ counts in the normal mode histograms must be interpreted as corresponding to any $k \ge 1$ event, so we compare the $k=1$ events against the predictions of the Poisson distribution integrated over $k \ge 1$ in Fig.~\ref{fig:counts_vs_current}\,a--c.
-At 1.04\,EPP the typical-pixel count distribution in retrigger mode is in quantitative disagreement with the Poisson distribution at all count levels although some $k=2$ events are clearly registered.
-The histogram obtained in normal mode is still in quantitative agreement with Poisson when the $k=1$ bin is understood as described above.
+Single-shot ultrafast exposures of the defocused, reasonably homogeneous electron beam were obtained under conditions that exposed large areas of the detector (i.e., many thousands of pixels) to electron dose conditions in the $10^{-3}$ to 10 EPP range at 1\,kHz pulse repetition rate.
+To acquire images exposed by a single electron pulse, the detector acquisition time was set to 250\,\textmu s with acquisitions hardware-triggered by the laser amplifier system.
+Typical single-pixel count distributions obtained under low (0.16\,EPP), medium (1.04\,EPP), and high (7.6\,EPP) average count rates acquired in normal and retrigger mode are shown in Fig.~\ref{fig:counts_vs_current}.
+At 0.16\,EPP, pixel-count distributions are found to be in quantitative agreement with the Poisson distribution for $k=0$ and $k=1$ in both modes (shown in Fig.~\ref{fig:counts_vs_current}\,a,d), but in disagreement for $k=2$ count events.
+In the 2,000 single-shot frames processed, zero two-count events were registered in normal mode (as expected in this mode of operation) and only two were registered in retrigger mode.
+Fifteen two-count frames were expected at this average count rate.
+The $k=1$ histogram bin obtained using normal mode should be understood as corresponding to any $k \ge 1$ event, so we compare the $k=1$ events against the predictions of the Poisson distribution integrated over $k \ge 1$ in Figs.~\ref{fig:counts_vs_current}\,a--c.

+At 1.04\,EPP, the pixel count distribution in retrigger mode is in quantitative disagreement with the Poisson distribution at all count levels, although some $k=2$ events are clearly registered.
+The histogram obtained in the normal mode is still in quantitative agreement with Poisson when the $k=1$ bin is understood as described above.
 At 7.6\,EPP the typical-pixel count distribution obtained in retrigger mode shows dramatic departures from a Poisson distribution.
 No frames containing 3--10 counts (or zero counts) are obtained, with some events (apparently random) registered with unphysical values exceeding 100.
+It seems that the high instantaneous count rates induce not only massive overcounting artifacts, but also paralyze the pixels in subsequent images in a way that stops them from ever reading zero counts.
 The histogram obtained in normal mode is, however, still in quantitative agreement with Poisson even under electron dose conditions where most frames register a count.